Sarah Bates Shanks - Farmville

 Sarah Bates Shanks

 Sarah Bates Shanks, 70 of Farmville, went to be with her Lord and Savior on June 7.
-She was the daughter of the late Kenny Bates and Carl & Nannie Matthews of Cumberland.
+She was the daughter of the late Kenny Bates and Carl and Nannie Matthews of Cumberland.

 She is survived by one sister, Beverly Upton and husband; two daughters, Shannon Shanks (John) and Mary Shanks Mason (Leonard) and two sons, James.
 L. Shanks (Natalie) and Brian Shanks (Betty).
-She was blessed with 5 grandchildren and 7 great-grand children.
+She was blessed with five grandchildren and seven great-grand children.
 She is also survived by many nieces and nephews.

 A service will be held on June 13, at 3 p.m. at Maranatha Baptist Church on Tuggle Road in Farmville.
 A gathering of family and friends will follow in the fellowship hall.